 Classes are held on Mondays, Wednesdays, and Fridays, during which we will meet for a lecture or class discussion.
 Typically, Monday's classes will focus on an aspect of film language, theory, or history.
-Wednesday's classes will practice application of the week's lessons on various film clips.
+Wednesday's classes will consist of reading discussions and practical application of the week's lesson on various film clips.
 Group film screenings will occur on Wednesday afternoons.
 Lastly, Friday's classes will be group discussions of the week's screening and its relation to the lecture and assigned readings.